micahpearlman/MonkVG/README.md

 ## Overview

-MonkVG is an OpenVG 1.1 *like* vector graphics API implementation currently using an OpenGL 3.3 backend that should be compatible with any HW that supports OpenGL ES 3.3.
+MonkVG is an OpenVG 1.1 *like* vector graphics API implementation currently using an Vulkan or OpenGL 3.3 backend that should be compatible with any HW that supports Vulkan or OpenGL.

 This is an open source BSD licensed project that is in active development.
 Contributors and sponsors welcome.